HectorLob/CANN_original/README.md

+All credit for the code goes to the authors of the original repository https://github.com/ConstitutiveANN/CANN.
+This repository is a fork of the original, with modifications made by Héctor Lobato, researcher at Leartiker.

 Article: K. Linka, M. Hillgärtner, K. P. Abdolazizi, R. C. Aydin, M. Itskov, & C. J. Cyron (2021).
 Constitutive artificial neural networks: A fast and general approach to predictive data-driven constitutive modeling by deep learning.
 Journal of Computational Physics, 429, 110010. https://doi.org/10.1016/j.jcp.2020.110010